 Amazon RDS has always been free to try tool.
 Users can then choose from a wide range of add-ons or features they’d like to implement in their project, and pay only for the one they choose.

 Conclusion: What’s the best database software for my company?

 Before trying to pick the most applicable management system DBMS software for your company, it’s important to first discern if you need one.

-From selection, deployment, to maintenance, you’ll need a considerable amount of effort and expertise (be it in-house or outsourced) to make the most out of them.
+From selection and deployment to maintenance, you’ll need a considerable amount of effort and expertise (be it in-house or outsourced) to make the most out of them.

-When it comes to data management, simpler architectures are always easiest to maintain.
+When it comes to data management, simpler architectures are always the easiest to maintain.

 Only avail of a management system DBMS if it’s absolutely necessary.
 The criteria discussed above should be useful in your search.
 It’s highly recommended that you consult an expert to make sure you’re covering all bases in tailor-fitting one for your requirements.

-All management softwares has strengths and weaknesses.
-But with good insight on your needs and priorities, you’ll surely find one that'll be most suited for you.
+All management software has strengths and weaknesses.
+But with good insight into your needs and priorities, you’ll surely find one that'll be most suited for you.